 - 1. The applicant is at least 19 years of age. - 2.
 Successful completion of English, Mathematics (academic), a laboratory Science, and Social Studies 11 or equivalent at the advanced or grade 11 level.
 Courses done through the secondary system must each be worth 4 credits. - 3.
 Successful completion of English plus three approved academic subjects at the grade 12 level.
 Courses done through the secondary system must each be worth 4 credits, and provincial examinations must be written if mandatory in the subject taken.
 All courses presented for admission must be graded.
-A minimum average of 67% is required for consideration.
+Regular cutoffs will apply.